d-oliveros/nest/README.md

 https://gist.github.com/d-oliveros/3693a104a0dc82695324

 create the file ./lib/modules/human/names.json with that data to enable the module.

-## Engine

-Normally, a scraping op will spawn a bunch of other scraping operations.
-That's when the engine comes in handy.
-By default, the engine will create x amount of workers, where x is the amount of CPU cores you have.
-Each worker will query for an operation, sorted by priority, run that operation (and spawn a bunch of other operations), and query for another operation again.

-Only 1 worker will be querying for an operation at a given time.
-That is to avoid having multiple workers working on the same op.
-If there are no unfinished operations, the worker will keep on querying for new ops every 600ms.

-The `Worker` class is a sub-class of the Spider class.
-The Spider class is extending EventEmitter.
-The Spider class has the ability to add external EventEmitters and emit events to them, and can also spawn phantomJS processes and open URLs and do a bunch of cool stuff.

-## How does it work?

 Try running `DEBUG=* nest work` and looking at the console messages.
 You can also look into the tests in each module to see what everything is doing.